K. Special Academic Programs

 Year or Term Abroad

 A term abroad may be taken only during the second term of the sophomore year or either the first or second term of the junior year; students may combine any two of these three terms for a year abroad.
 Students must enroll in Yale courses for the final term of enrollment.
-Therefore, students may only enroll abroad as a second-term senior if attending the Yale in London program.* Students are not eligible to participate in a Year or Term Abroad when on disciplinary probation or during a leave of absence.
+Students may only enroll abroad as a senior if attending the Yale in London program.* Students are not eligible to participate in a Year or Term Abroad when on disciplinary probation or during a leave of absence.
 Students are limited to a maximum of two terms abroad for Yale graduation credit transfer and financial aid transfer.

 Students in any major may apply.
 Students must be in academic good standing at the start of an approved year or term abroad and be able to return to enrollment at Yale in academic good standing.
 See section D, Promotion and Good Standing, “Requirements for Academic Good Standing.”
 Students must have at least a B average at the time of their application.
 Applicants with a cumulative GPA below 3.0 are asked to submit an additional short essay that addresses their academic performance at Yale and outlines specific strategies for maintaining academic good standing abroad.
 The transcript should demonstrate progress toward raising the GPA in the terms before the intended year or term abroad.
 Applicants should ensure that they also meet the GPA requirement of their intended study abroad program(s).